levonk/data-integration/Implementor.md

 		 * First names & Last Names
 	   * File format compliance validations
 	     * csv, vs. tsv, parquet, avro, etc...
-     * Risk
+     * Risk of direct use
 	   * end users will need to deal with all changes and unexpecte breakages
-	   * poor performance
+	   * very poor performance
-	   * system wide impact
+	   * system wide impact of improper use of data
+	   * Willing to deal with upstream data availablity problems
+	   * Willing to deal with upstream data quality problems
 	 * Persona
+	   * Jane the Data Wizard (Data Scientist with programming skills)
-	   * Very strong Java, Scala, Python, R, AWS, Linux, Data skills
+	   * Very strong programming (beyond SQL) skills: Java, Scala, Python, R
-	   * Willing to deal with upstream data problems
+	   * Very strong ELT skills: ingest, bandwidth
+	   * Very strong operations skills: AWS, Linux, performance, stability
+	 * Use Case
+	   * Need data as soon as available
+	   * Not sure if there will be an ongoing use of this data
   * Layer 2 - High Granular Queryable
      * Goals
-	   * Address security
 	   * Performance for querying
 	   * Convert to schema-ized
      * Notes